belaboluk/digiScraper/README.md

 * All questions about product with the answers.
 * Full static of the product such as collers, full rating system, stars and ...
 * Builtin function to get .csv output for reviews and questions.
+* Full suggestion and autocomplite
+* Full implementation of Filters and Sort System

 # How to use